patrickt/pony/README.md

 Installation
 ============

 Pony has been tested under GHC 7.0.3 on Mac OS 10.6.
 Theoretically, it should work on any POSIX platform.
+If you do not already have a working installation of GHC and Cabal, I recommend that you install the Haskell Platform.

 To compile and run Pony, perform the following steps.

     ./bootstrap.sh # only needs to be run once cabal configure